The 20 Greatest Beach Towns in America

 Must eat/drink: Local favorites include The Cultured Pearl for sushi with a rooftop view, or Henlopen City Oyster House for a raw bar spread.
 Meanwhile, Blue Moon rages into the night, and it’s where you’ll find drag queen competitions and shirtless bartenders serving shots of Fireball.

-Don’t leave without: Taking a chill bike ride around Silver Lake, a sleepy neighborhood with water views and ornate million-dollar beach homes you may dream of one day owning. -- Tim Ebner
+Don’t leave without: Taking a chill bike ride around Silver Lake, a sleepy neighborhood with water views and ornate million-dollar beach homes you may dream of one day owning. -- TE

 Rincón, Puerto Rico

 Rincón’s Caribbean cred is strong, but its “hang ten” vibes are imported by surfers from all over the world.
 Waveriders, tourists, and longtime locals alike are drawn to this tropical outpost for some of the hemisphere's best surf and sunsets.
-Drive along the legendary routes 413 and 4413, and you’ll quickly see why Rincón is catching up to bustling San Juan in popularity: Surfboard-carrying dudes contribute a Boho feel unique to the island; lines of food trucks continue some of the best eating traditions in Puerto Rico (aka casual, never-ending roadside noshing); and there are plenty offerings for active travelers like world-class scuba diving, horseback riding, and whale-spotting.
+Drive along the legendary routes 413 and 4413 and you’ll quickly see why Rincón is catching up to bustling San Juan in popularity: Surfboard-carrying dudes contribute a Boho feel unique to the island; lines of food trucks continue some of the best eating traditions in Puerto Rico; and there are plenty offerings for active travelers like world-class scuba diving, horseback riding, and whale-spotting.

-Must eat/drink: Rincón boasts plenty of bars for relaxing with a drink, but Tamboo Tavern more than deserves a mention.
-At this beachfront bar and restaurant, the horizon stretches to infinity, while the classically prepared mojitos -- featuring a local rum you may or may not have heard of called Bacardi -- are the perfect cure to the ills of the world.
+Must eat/drink: Rincón has plenty of bars for relaxing with a drink, but the beachfront Tamboo Tavern's mojitos are the perfect cure to the ills of the world.

 Don’t leave without: Scuba-diving around Desecheo, a small, uninhabited island paradise located just 12 miles off the coast of Rincón and home to a kaleidoscopic seascape of wildlife. -- Norbert Figueroa